 Fisher/McKinney: Both are left-handed batters who are looking to gain outfield playing time either as a starter, replacement from the bench, or a platoon role.
 There are opportunities in the Toronto outfield, but neither has done all that much to squeeze into regular playing time.

-McGuire/Maile/Jansen: With Jansen as the starter, both McGuire and Maile could take the backup role.
+McGuire/Jansen: The plan of Jansen as the starter and McGuire as the backup is far from secure.
 While strong defensively, Jansen hasn’t been all that impressive as a hitter, and it is possible that Toronto’s backup catcher could get increased playing time if he can outperform Jansen’s hitting production.